dgreyson3/Esports-Central-Showcase/README.md

 It was built in November 2025 to solve a specific problem for my esports team: making lab-recorded scrim VODs accessible outside the computers that captured them.

 If I rebuilt it today, I would add stronger private object access, resumable uploads, upload reconciliation, stricter team authorization, automated tests, and service health monitoring.
+I would also like to one day merge esports central and GTracker to be one suite for esports teams to use.

 ---